sarthak-p/sarthak-p/README.md

 ### 🌱 What I'm Up To

-- 🏋🏽‍♂️ Staying active and healthy with regular exercise.
+- 🏋🏽‍♂️ Staying active and healthy with regular exercise
-- 🎥 Exploring the vast world of movies, from indie gems to blockbuster hits.
+- 🎥 Exploring the vast world of movies, from indie gems to blockbuster hits
-- 👥 Meeting new people and learning from their experiences.
+- 👥 Meeting new people and learning from their experiences
-- 📚 Continuously learning; currently diving deeper into [specific technology or topic you're learning].
+- 📚 Continuously learning; currently diving deeper into Full Stack Development